 Transfer to this programme is normally only possible early in Semester 1 from a number of other programmes in the School.

-One of the largest mathematics departments in the UK
+- One of the largest mathematics departments in the UK

-Wide range of degrees, with flexibility to transfer between programmes
+- Wide range of degrees, with flexibility to transfer between programmes

-Large international cohort
+- Large international cohort

 Typical entry requirements

 |GCE A-level||In terms of A-level grades our standard offer is AAA (or AAB with Further Mathematics) or equivalent, including grade A in A-level Mathematics and grade A in the relevant language.

-36 points, 18 at higher level, including 6 in higher level mathematics|
+|International Baccalaureate||36 points, 18 at higher level, including 6 in higher level mathematics|

 Our normal requirements are for D3D3M1 in the three principle subjects including D3 in Mathematics and French.

-In addition we welcome applications from candidates offering other suitable qualifications with an appropriate mathematical content.
+In addition we welcome applications from candidates offering an equivalent standard in other qualifications approved by the University with an appropriate mathematical content.

-Average applicants per place: 10
+- Average applications per place: